Chimichurri

 My fondness for chimichurri started back in the early 90s when I was teaching in Colombia.
-There’s this great restaurant called Andres Carne de Res north of Bogota, and I remember having chimichurri with a steak there.
-First of all, the steak was one of the best I’d ever tasted (still), the stuffed grilled tomato on the side was fabulous, and the chimichurri just seemed to bring it all together.
+There's this great restaurant called Andres Carne de Res north of Bogota, and I remember having it on a steak there.
+First of all, the steak was one of the best I'd ever tasted (still), the stuffed grilled tomato on the side was fabulous, and the chimichurri just seemed to bring it all together.
 I seem to remember plenty of cilantro in their chimichurri, which is probably what drew me to it.

 Chimichurri has its origins in Argentina but is popular throughout South America.
 The basic ingredients are herbs, garlic, olive oil, paprika, and vinegar, but there many variations and it seems that no two families make it the same way.
 Some people like to use just parsley, or combine parsley with cilantro or oregano, and the amounts of garlic and liquid ingredients vary.
 Some recipes have a little heat in the form of pepper flakes, and I’ll toss in a few every now and then.
 Roasting the garlic is another delightful variation that lends a subtle buttery flavor.